-The Mathematics Books designated (SCI) are shelved in the Fine Hall Wing of the Lewis Library by their Library of Congress QA or Richardson 8100 call numbers.
+The mathematics books are located in the Fine Hall Wing of the Lewis Science Library, shelved by Library of Congress QA call numbers.

-Books charged out can be recalled using the recall option on the Main Catalog webpage.
+Books currently checked out can be recalled using the recall option in the Catalog.

-Please contact Jane Holmquist, Librarian if you have additional comments or questions.
+Please contact Anya Bartelmann, Librarian if you have additional comments or questions.

-The Main Catalog is your primary tool for finding books in the Princeton University Library.
+The Library Catalog is your primary tool for finding books in the Princeton University Library.
 You can also use the catalog to find other materials, including videos, sound recordings, Internet sites, and journals (the journals themselves- not individual articles).
-The Main Catalog provides two search modes: Basic Search and Guided Search.
+The Library Catalog provides two search modes: Basic Search and Advanced Search.